oamg/convert2rhel/CONTRIBUTING.md

 ### Setting up the environment

-The commands below will create a python3 virtual environment with all the necessary dependencies installed, images built, `.env` file created, and setup `pre-commit` hooks.
+The commands below will create a python3 virtual environment with all the necessary dependencies installed, images built, and setup `pre-commit` hooks.

 Beware this command can take a while to finish, depending on your internet connection.